CycloneDX/cyclonedx-gradle-plugin/README.md

 __build.gradle__ (excerpt)

-To generate BOM for a single project add the plugin to the `build.gradle`.
+To generate a BOM for a single project add the plugin to the `build.gradle`.

 ```groovy